GabrielDeNobrega/chess-system-java/README.md

 </h1>

 <h3>
-  Repository created in order to store an exercise from an Udemy course I'm currently taking.
+  Repository created in order to store a project from an Udemy course I'm currently taking.
 </h3>

 <h1 align="center">